 2029 |

-Ms. Dias is an independent member of the Board of Directors and also serves as a member of the Company’s People Committee and Governance Committee.
-Ms. Dias is professor at Getulio Vargas Foundation Law School and a partner at L|Dias Advogados.
-She is also member of the audit committee of Itaú Unibanco Holding S.A.
-She was a commissioner of the market development department at the CVM.
-She was the CVM representative at the Corporate Governance Committee of the OECD and at the Latin American Corporate Governance Roundtable organized by OECD.
-Ms. Luciana Pires Dias holds a PhD and master’s degree in commercial law from Faculdade de Direito da Universidade de São Paulo (USP).
-She also holds a master’s degree of the science of law degree (J.S.M) from Stanford University and has a bachelor’s in law from USP.
+Holds the position of independent member of the Board of Directors, People Committee and Governance Committee of the Company.
+Mrs. Dias is a professor at Faculdade de Direito da Fundação Getúlio Vargas and partner of L|Dias Advogados, and she is also a member of the audit committee of Itaú Unibanco Holding S.A.
+She was market development superintendent for the Brazilian Securities and Exchange Commission – CVM, and was the representative of the CVM on the Corporate Governance Committee of the OECD (Organization for Economic Cooperation and Development) and the Latin American Corporate Governance Roundtable organized by the OECD.
+Mrs. Luciana Pires Dias holds a PhD and master’s degree in commercial law from Faculdade de Direito da Universidade de São Paulo (USP) (School of Law of the University of São Paulo), and also holds a master’s degree in law sciences (J.S.M.) from the Stanford University and a bachelor’s degree in law from USP.

 |